onflow/kitty-items/README.md

 👋 Welcome!
 This demo app is designed to help you learn to build on Flow.

-- Kitty Items is a **complete NFT marketplace** built with [Cadence](https://docs.onflow.org/cadence), Flow's resource-oriented smart contract programming language.
+- Kitty Items: CryptoKitties Sample App is a **complete NFT marketplace** built with [Cadence](https://docs.onflow.org/cadence), Flow's resource-oriented smart contract programming language.
 - Learn how to deploy contracts, mint NFTs, and integrate user wallets with the Flow Client Library (FCL).

 ## 🎬 Live Demo